Smoke Through: A Golden State Lives Up To Nor-Cal’s Rep Among Smokers

 A Golden State grows its weed in “the shadow of the Cascade Mountains,” which sounds really romantic for a dope growing operation.
 They water their plants with snowmelt from Mount Shasta (like… you guys mean creeks, right?) and grow it out of natural soil “derived from coconut hulls” (seems cool, pass the joint already).
 But as easy as it is to roast the jargon, a cannabis brand putting sustainability front and center actually seems pretty vital.
 As legendary California is in the cannabis conversation, it’s still a drought-stricken state.

-“A Golden state is proud to say that we’ve pioneered most of the advancements in this space,” Nishant Reddy, A Golden State’s CEO wrote via email, “including being the first and only carbon neutral cultivation, relying only on hydro-electric power.
+“A Golden State is proud to say that we’ve pioneered most of the advancements in this space,” Nishant Reddy, A Golden State’s CEO wrote via email, “including being the first and only carbon neutral cultivation, relying only on hydro-electric power.
 We recycle all of our growing medium to help support local community gardens and we water our plants with snowmelt water captured from Mt.
 Shasta.”

-She added: “We believe quality in leads to quality out and this extends to our philosophy toward sustainability.”
+He added: “We believe quality in leads to quality out and this extends to our philosophy toward sustainability.”

 Naturally, these sustainable practices come with a pretty high price tag attached.
 An eighth of A Golden State weed will cost you $60 before taxes, likely pushing your total to around $80.
 That’s a lot of money for 3 1/2 grams of herb.